pkb4112/GearLocker/README.md

 ### Current Issues to Be Solved

 The app utilizes the filterrific gem to enable AJAX searching and sorting of gear items and members.
-Unfortunately, querying the database with "DISTINCT" conflicts with the filterrific queries, and breaks application.
+Unfortunately, querying the database with "DISTINCT" conflicts with the filterrific queries, and breaks the application.
 I am currently looking for a solution or workaround to avoid displaying duplicate entries in the items lists.